 This DIY frame project for the mirror was the last item on our list to complete the master bathroom makeover!

-How to Build a Frame for a Builder-Grade Mirror
+How to Build a Wood Frame for a Builder-Grade Mirror

 For a complete list of materials used, scroll to the bottom of the post.
 This post includes affiliate links – thanks for supporting Building Bluebird!

 1 | Measure the Mirror

 Using a measuring tape, measure the length and width of the mirror.
 Local hardware stores typically have the largest selection with 8’0″ wooden boards.
 If the length or width of your mirror is less than 8’0” then you are golden.
 If it is longer, you may have to special order the type of wood you want if it is not available.

 Chris found 4 pieces of distressed wood (similar) at our local Home Depot.
 The weathered finish was exactly what I wanted to offset all of the brand new finishes in the bathroom.

 3 | Cut Groove for Mirror Clips

 The mirror is attached to the wall with mirror clips which prevents the wood from lying flat against the mirror.
 We borrowed our friend’s Dado blade set to cut a large groove on one side of each plank.
 We cut a groove about 3/4 the size of the board, which was achieved by cutting multiple grooves next to each other.
 You can cut any groove size as long as it covers the mirror clip.
 The larger the gap, the more that the frame will cover the mirror.

 4 | Measure and Cut Wood for Fram

 Place one board against the side of the mirror until the edge of the groove hits the edge of the mirror.
 Use a marker and trace a line at the top and bottom of where the wood hits the mirror.
 Move that same board to the bottom of the mirror and mark a line on both edges of the mirror.
 Repeat this process on the other sides of the mirror.